Kernix13/Kernix13/README.md

   - Wrote the SEO title and Meta Description used by the Writers.
 - Volunteer work for [Two Average Gamers](https://twoaveragegamers.com/) and [propMeUp](https://propmeup.net/):
   - **Two Average Gamers**: Increased Lighthouse score from ~43% to ~71%; wrote 301 redirects for the .htaccess file.
-  - **propMeup**: Finished the website and taught the site owner how to edit page content using Elementor.
+  - **propMeup**: Finished the website and taught the site owner via Slack Huddles how to edit page content using Elementor.
-- Two gigs on Fiverr (my [Fiverr profile](https://www.fiverr.com/jimkernicky?public_mode=true)):
+- Two clients on Fiverr (my [Fiverr profile](https://www.fiverr.com/jimkernicky?public_mode=true)):
-  - First: editing template files for a site built with a WordPress block theme.
+  - Fiverr Client #1: editing template files for a site built with a WordPress block theme.
-  - Second: converting 7 tables from 2 PDF files to HTML `<table>` elements.
+  - Fiverr Client #2: converting 7 tables from 2 PDF files to HTML `<table>` elements.

 <br>